pUrGe12/pUrGe12.github.io/content/blog/gsoc_blog.md

 lang = "en"
 +++

+Update from the future (21st May)
+I am going to be using this as a work tracker thingie, you'll find a lot of rant about test cases intially, and then some rant about other things.
+For the actual gsoc blog, stay tuned, it'll be coming soon.

+---

 Saturday - 2025-05-17
 For the past few days I have been writing test cases for different files.
 So far I have 34% coverage locally and once I get to 70 which is hopefully by the end of this week, I will start pushing tests one by one (don't want to overburden the maintainer).
 I have written tests for the following files so far (will use this to keep track)